 Ski Socks and Base Layers

-Thermal base layers or long underwear should be a moisture wick fabric, not cotton.
+Comfy thermal base layers or long underwear should be a moisture wicking fabric, not cotton.

-Read More: Warm Clothes Is Also Important for Snowshoeing with Kids
+Read More: Warm Clothes Are Also Important for Snowshoeing with Kids

 Miscellaneous Ski Gear